Once you find career passion how do you keep it? What do you do when you lose motivation and find yourself in a slump?

 Trust me, anyone who runs any type of business has experienced many slumps, valleys and low points.
 So turn to them for help!

-Get Out of YOU and Get Into Others
+Get out of YOU and get into others

 When all else fails and you’re still sad and frustrated, it’s time to quit working on your business and start working on someone else’s.
-Yes – that’s what I said!
+Yes, that’s what I said!

 Nothing will make you spiral down faster than obsessing over yourself, your work and your business.
-Life is not all about you!

-Nothing will get you out of a plateau faster, than spending your time and energy selflessly helping other people succeed.
+By spending your time and energy selflessly helping other people succeed.

 In an effort to take my own advice, I’m spending more of my time connecting and collaborating with other entrepreneurs who are changing the world.